 Supplementary Explanations Provisions to Ensure Due Respect for Stakeholders in Internal Rules, etc. The Company has established the Charter of Conduct for "K" Line Group Companies and the "K" Line Implementation Guideline for Charter of Conduct.
 The Charter of Conduct for "K" Line Group Companies is intended to clearly state principles of behavior for Group companies.
 Accordingly, it declares that companies of the "K" LINE Group are to act in accordance with principles of the Charter of Conduct, thereby remaining aware that growth or Group companies must be in harmony with society, premised on the fundamental notion that business activities are to respect human rights and comply with applicable laws, regulations and other norms of behavior.
 In addition, the "K" Line Implementation Guideline for Charter of Conduct encompasses the Company's relationships with its respective stakeholders in stipulating specific guidelines for executing the Charter of Conduct for "K" Line Group Companies.
-The Company has established the CSR & Environmental Committee in order to oversee and promote CSR initiatives encompassing conservation of natural resources.
-It consists of the Representative Directors and Executive Officers of relevant divisions and is chaired by the President.
-Implementation of Environmental Activities, CSR Activities, etc. The Basic CSR Policy defines the notions of "managing the impact of business activities" and "creating new values."
-The Company has established medium- to long-term goals toward resolving priority themes of CSR that have been identified through stakeholder dialogue, and has furthermore drawn up single fiscal-year targets toward achieving such goals.
-Thirteen companies of the Group have obtained ISO 14001 certification and have established environmental management systems encompassing chartered vessel operations.
+The Company has established the Sustainability Management Promotion Committee in order to promote sustainability management of "K" LINE Group and to improve its corporate value.
+It consists of the Executive Officers responsible for relevant units and is chaired by the President.
+Implementation of Environmental Activities, CSR Activities, etc. The Company grasps sustainability management with two larges frameworks of "managing the impact of business activities" and "creating new values," and aims to build a management structure that emphasizes social responsibility based on these frameworks.
+The Company has established medium- to long-term goals toward resolving priority themes of sustainability that have been identified through stakeholder dialogue, and has furthermore drawn up single fiscal-year targets toward achieving such goals.
+Thirteen companies of the Group have obtained ISO 14001 certification and have established environmental management systems encompassing vessel operations.
 Moreover, the Company promotes environmental conservation through the Group's worldwide environmental Drive Green Network.
 World's top-level safe operational system enlisting quality standards derived from the Company's proprietary expertise Customers and business partners: Cooperation in conserving the environment and contributing to society Fair business transactions without discrimination Shareholders and investors: The Charter of Conduct for "K" Line Group Companies and the "K" Line Implementation Guideline for Charter of Conduct stipulate that the Company is to develop relationships of trust through extensive communications with its shareholders and other investors.
 Employees: Equal opportunity in hiring and treatment Stratified training suited to improving professional competency Ensuring health and safety of the workplace Society: Social action programs including those that entail exchange with local communities in Japan and abroad, disaster relief, and support for environmental projects